djipco/webmidi/website/api/classes/Enumerations.md

 # Enumerations

-The `Enumerations` class contains enumerations and lists of elements used throughout the library.
+The `Enumerations` class contains enumerations and arrays of elements used throughout the library.
 All properties are static and should be referenced using the class name.
 For example:
 `Enumerations.MIDI_CHANNEL_MESSAGES`.

 **Since**: 3.0.0